-Process manufacturing is the production of goods by combining supplies, ingredients or raw substances using a formula or recipe.
-Examples of process manufacturing goods include food, beverages, refined oil, gasoline, pharmaceuticals, chemicals and plastics.
+Process manufacturing is a production method that creates goods by combining supplies, ingredients or raw materials using a formula or recipe.
+It is frequently used in industries that produce bulk quantities of goods, such as food, beverages, refined oil, gasoline, pharmaceuticals, chemicals and plastics.

-The product created with process manufacturing typically cannot be disassembled to its constituent parts.
-For example, once it is produced, a soft drink cannot be broken down into its ingredients.
-Goods made with process manufacturing are typically measured by weight or volume.
+The production process often requires a thermal or chemical conversion, such as with heat, time or pressure.
+As a result, a product created through process manufacturing cannot be disassembled into its constituent parts.
+For example, once it is produced, a soft drink cannot be broken down into its separate ingredients.

 Process manufacturing vs. discrete manufacturing